 Growing up, vitiligo was often very challenging.
 My childhood years were by far the best because I was blissfully unaware that I was different.
 My teenage years were my worst because media advertising and magazines had convinced me that there was such a thing as ‘ideal body’ types who were classified as ‘pretty’ or ‘beautiful’ and I simply didn’t fit into either category.
 This led to me developing a sense of hatred towards my skin.
 I became very uncomfortable with how I looked, lacked confidence and tried to avoid conversations in relation to my skin.

 For those with vitiligo, June is a chance for us to shine the light on the condition.
-First publicised in June 2011, Vitiligo Awareness Month has gone from being a relatively small-scale event celebrated in the USA, to an initiative that is now celebrated globally, and whilst education is the key message, celebrating our skin is just as important, as for many of us, disguising our skin was what we were initially taught to do.
+First publicised in June 2011, Vitiligo Awareness Month has gone from being a relatively small-scale event celebrated in the USA, to an initiative that is now celebrated globally.
+While education is the key message, celebrating our skin is just as important, as for many of us, disguising our skin was what we were initially taught to do.

-I often feel overwhelmed during the lead up to the 25th June as people reach out to one another, keen to collaborate and create inspiring content ready to share on the day.
-For me, World Vitiligo Day is a stark reminder of the journey I’ve been on and recognition of how much my life has changed for the good since embracing my skin.
+I often feel overwhelmed during the lead up to 25 June as people reach out to one another, keen to collaborate and create inspiring content ready to share on the day.
+For me, World Vitiligo Day is a stark reminder of the journey I’ve been on and a recognition of how much my life has changed for the good since embracing my skin.